 After the war, the site was taken over by the Metropolitan Asylums Board but remained unused until February 1926 when it began operating as a TB hospital.
 In 1930, London County Council took over responsibility for Grove Park and erected a nurses' home in 1938.
 It remained in use as a TB and chest hospital until 1977 and subsequently became a residence for the mentally handicapped.
-The site has now been redeveloped for residential use but the entrance and administration blocks survive.
+In the early 1990s, the nurses' home was temporarily used as student accommodation by Thames Polytechnic/Greenwich University.
+The whole site has now been redeveloped for residential use but the entrance and administration blocks still survive.

 Greenwich Children's Homes, Sidcup

 Greenwich was a member of the South Metropolitan Schools District which, since 1852, had operated schools at Sutton.
-In 1899, the Greenwich Board of Guardians purchased 62 acres of land at Sidcup on which to set up the union's own children's cottage-home village which was opened in 1902.
+In 1899, the Greenwich Board of Guardians purchased 62 acres of land at Burn Oak Lane, Sidcup, on which to set up the union's own children's cottage-home village which was opened in 1902.
 The official foundation stone was laid on April 10th 1901 by Chairman of the Guardians, Mr John Anderson.

 The cottage homes, designed by Thomas Dinwiddy and Sons of Greenwich, comprised a total of twenty-four tudor-style blocks, set around a large green.
 As well as houses, the complex included a school, infirmary, swimming-baths and gymnasium, laundry and boiler house.
 The site layout is shown on the 1908 map below.